-\ This column represents the peak year, in which the respective variable reaches its max. over the period 2016-2070.
+^{} This column represents the peak year, in which the respective variable reaches its max. over the period 2019-2070.

-Source: Eurostat (2017) and Commission Services.
+Source: Eurostat (2019) and Commission Services.

 In addition to low fertility, decreasing mortality rates - with the consequence of increasing life expectancy - accelerate the demographic ageing of the German society being the main driving force for the pension expenditure evolution in Germany.
-Since 1960 the life expectancy at birth has increased from 66.5 to 78.7 years for males and from 71.7 to 83.6 years for females according to the latest national life table.
-That implies an increase of more than 12 years within approx. 57 years for both sexes.
-Even the remaining life expectancy at age 65 has been increasing during that period to 18.1 years for males and 21.3 years for females.
+Since 1960 the life expectancy at birth has increased from 66.5 to 79.1 years for males and from 71.7 to 83.7 years for females according to Eurostat.
+That implies an increase of more than 12 years within 60 years for both sexes.
+Even the remaining life expectancy at age 65 has been increasing during that period to 18.4 years for males and 21.4 years for females.
 Table 2 displays a further - almost steady - increase for both indicators in future.